James walked into the bunker behind some young mercs, a bunch of gang-bred newbs all wearing a Red Cobra logo.

 “You’re the first pro I’ve seen all week,” said the bald guard.
 “You look a little old to be doing this, but I’m not stupid.
 I know a pro when I see one…How’d you get that scar, Mr. Pro?”

-James was pushing fifty, flecks of grey starting to show in his short, curly black hair, but no one ever questioned his age, no, but that scar?
+James was pushing fifty, flecks of grey starting to show in his short, curly black hair, and no one ever questioned his age, no, but that scar?
 That scar that ran from right underneath his left eye all the way down to the bottom of his chin?
 They always asked about that.
 That scar bedecked his dark skin as a reminder, a reminder to never forget the past or what had been lost in it.

-“Got that from grappling a Widow’s Spawn,” grunted James.
+“Got that from grappling a widow’s spawn,” grunted James.
 “That was back when I was barely out of my teens.”

 The young lady at the counter shivered and gave him a wide-eyed, slightly-frightened look.

 “Oh…” said the young woman, but she did not question him further on the matter.